-a.
-Debt instruments shall be measured at amortized cost using the effective or straight line interest amortization method.
+- a.
+Debt instruments shall be measured at amortized cost using the effective or straight line interest amortization method. - b.

-- b.
 Debt instruments that are classified as current assets or current liabilities shall be measured at the undiscounted amount of the cash or other consideration expected to be paid or received (i.e. net of impairment unless the arrangement constitutes, in effect, a financing transaction.
 If the arrangement constitutes a financing transaction, the cooperative shall measure the debt instrument at the present value of the future payments discounted at a market rate of interest for a similar debt instrument. - c.
-Financial Assets invested in publicly-traded securities with quoted price in the form of debt or equity securities that are held for trading purposes shall be measured at fair value with changes in fair value recognized in profit or loss. - d.
+Financial Assets invested in publicly-traded securities with quoted price in the form of debt or equity securities that are held for trading purposes shall be measured at fair value with changes in fair value recognized in profit or loss.

+- d.
 Financial Assets invested in publicly-traded securities with quoted price in the form of debt or equity securities not intended to be disposed within 12-month period shall be measured at fair value with changes in fair value recognized in equity. - e.
+At initial recognition of the Financial Asset in publicly traded securities, a cooperative may make an irrevocable election to present either in Financial Asset through Profit or Loss or Financial Asset through Equity.
+Subsequently, reclassification from Financial Asset at Fair Value through Profit and Loss to Financial Asset at Fair Value through Equity or vice versa is not allowed - f.
 Investments in non-publicly-traded securities, mutual fund and other externally managed funds shall be measured at cost less impairment.